raohmaru/CFC/o8g/Documents/CFC-Rules.md

 #### 2. Draw phase
 You draw a card from your deck.
 The player who goes first will skip his Draw phase during their first turn.
+If you cannot draw cards form yout deck during this phase, you lose the game.

 #### 3. Main phase
 You can do any of the following actions in any order:

-- Play up to one Character card in an empty slot of your ring.
+- Play up to one Character card in any empty slot of your ring.
 - Back-up up to one character in your ring.
 - Activate <span class="ab ab-trigger">■</span> abilities.
 - Play any number of Action cards.